Inside Jennifer Lopez & Alex Rodriguez's Roller Coaster Relationships

 Apparently A-Rod regrets signing with the Rangers, wishing he'd signed with the Mets, but he doesn't reveal that until years later.
 Still, he again leads the American League in home runs, with 52, and becomes the first player since 1932 with at least 50 homers and 200 hits in a season.

 The unfortunate excitement of 1999 rears its head when Combs goes on trial on weapons charges in March and Lopez is asked to testify.
-She ultimately didn't have to take the stand, but before the man later to be known as Diddy was found not guilty on all counts, they broke up.
+She ultimately doesn't have to take the stand, but before the man later to be known as Diddy is found not guilty on all counts, they break up.

 A couple of weeks later they show up at the same Oscars after-party and Lopez is already with dancer Cris Judd.

 "She is somebody I will always love," Combs told Access Hollywood.
 "It is hard being a celebrity in a relationship.
 We will meet again some day.
 My heart is strong.
 I went to the party because I was invited and I was in town.
 I was looking forward to seeing her."
-He added, "It was a rough year [after the shooting] and I just want her to be happy.
+He added, "It was a rough year and I just want her to be happy.
 I will always love her."

 Mel/Getty Images